dearestalexander/alexroan/src/projects/dataexpert-bootcamp.md

 - viewer_id integer

-My solution
+**My solution**

 First SQL problem I've looked at.
-Took my a while to get my brain into the right 'operating mode'.
-I started by experimenting with counting viewer_id and then adding in GROUP BY.
+Took me a while to get my brain to work on this!

+I started by experimenting by counting viewer_id, then adding in GROUP BY.

-I realised we need to do a query in a query to get from the intermediate calculation to the presentation results.
-I went for the CTE approach.
+I realised it may need a query in a query to get from the intermediate calculation to the presentation results.
+I used a CTE.

 ```SQL
 SELECT * FROM playground.views